 - Set an alignment stick parallel to the right side of the hole

-- Set the toe of the putter up near the alignment stick acting as a back-and-through guide for the correct path
+- Set the putter up inside the alignment sticks, which are acting as a back-and-through guides for the correct path

 Bonus: Practice With a Plan